tfraudet/glider-polar-analysis/README.md

-# Glider speed polars curve analysis
+# Glider speed polars curve analysis tool

 The speed polar curve shows the sink rate of a glider against its airspeed.
 Polar curves are used to calculate the glider's minimum sink rate, best lift/drag ratio (L/D) and flight speed.